PhD proposal (with Charles Dapogny) starting in October 2022 : Distributionally Robust Shape Optimization

 I am also investigating applications to inverse problems arising in non-imaging optics.

-I am working with the Hevea Project on the realization of Nash's isometric embeddings based on the implementation of the Convex Integration Theory
+I am working with the Hevea Project on the realization of Nash's isometric embeddings based on the Convex Integration Theory

 developped by Gromov in the 70s.
-I am particularly interested in the simplification of this Convex Integration Theory in order to make
+I am particularly interested in the simplification of this theory in order to make

-it more effective and provide a numerical tool (more) usable in practice to solve some nonlinear partial differential equations.
+it more effective and to numerically solve some nonlinear partial differential equations.

 The aim of geometric inference is to get robust estimations of the topological and geometric properties of a